lxc-xx/cvpr2014/README.md

 > $ make WITH_HDF5=OFF WITH_YAEL=OFF

 ### Windows
 To build a tool you have to define %OPENCV_DIR%, %FFMPEG_DIR% and %HDF5_DIR% environment variables.
+You can switch off HDF5 in config.h.
+YAEL and computing GMM vocabs is not supported on Windows.
+You can either generate your vocabs on Linux or use some other GMM code to compute them.
 You will also need to have a modern Visual Studio (or Visual C++ Express ).
 Then navigate to the corresponding directory in **src** and open VS.vcxproj.

 The binaries will be placed in the **build** sub-directory.